codefellows/seattle-code-301n27/class-09/README.md

 #### Describe and Define

 - Substandard programming patterns
+  - forgetting semi-colons
+  - don't use enough comments in code to keep things visually organized
+  - being not specfic enough with variable names and mixing them up with other variables
+  - I don't write DRY code at first, I get it to work, then I refactor
 - Refactoring opportunities
+  - Not readable code or "pure" (unintended side effects)
+  - Decrease the # of lines of code
+  - to make it DRY
+  - to make our variable look up time quicker
+  - anytime you are given more data, you may have to refactor to accomdate that new data
+  - we modularize to keep our code organized
 - Efficiency Loss/Gain
+  - this is called BigO
+  - BigO meansures to efficiecy of your algorithm/code.
+  - we always want to be thinking about how efficient our code is.
 - Modularization
+  - rafactoring our server file into smaller bites of code.
+  - `weather.js` for all the weather-related code
+  - `movies.js` for all the movies-related code
 - Single Responsibility Principle (SRP)
+  - your function should do ONE thing.
+  - your function should not do more than one thing because if one of those things breaks, it breaks ALL the functionality of that function.
+  - Refactor monolithic functions into smaller, single responsibility functions
+  - Create a "controller" function
+    - `getData` function to call `getLocation`, `getWeather` and `getMovies`
+  - Create DRY code by finding repetition, patterns
+  - Modularize similar code

 #### Execute